 The Swedish massage was developed by Pehr Heinrick Ling (1776-1839) in order to enhance the performances of athletes.
 Today, Swedish is one of the most widely taught and practiced massages in Quebec and the West.

 The Swedish massage is a versatile technique providing many benefits.
-Both toning and relaxing for muscles, this technique also increases blood and lymphatic flow as well as toxins’ elimination.
+Both toning and relaxing for muscles, this technique also increases blood and lymphatic flow.
 It can be practiced both for therapeutic or relaxation purposes.
 The massage therapist will tailor the rhythm and depth of his procedures according to the needs of the client.

 The Swedish massage allows relaxation as well as mind rest.
 Particularly soothing, it is recognized for its ability to lessen the effects of stress on the body.